-Politics Chat: What Will The GOP Do With Moore’s Sexual Misconduct Allegations?
+Politics Chat: What Will the GOP Do With Moore’s Sexual Misconduct Allegations?

 Eric: I think they need to decide this is fake news, that Doug Jones is just as bad because he once watched a film produced by Harvey Weinstein, or just forfeit their ability to discuss the race at all.

-Olivia: I think the latter is the only viable option
+Olivia: I think the latter is the only viable option.

 Eric: Yeah